meltano/meltano/docs/src/README.md

 <!-- The following is reproduced from docs/src/project.md -->

-At the core of the Meltano experience is the Meltano project, which represents the single source of truth regarding your data pipelines: how data should be [integrated](/#integration) and [transformed](/#transformation), how the pipelines should be [orchestrated](/#orchestration), and how the various components should be [configured](/docs/configuration.html).
+At the core of the Meltano experience is the Meltano project, which represents the single source of truth regarding your ELT pipelines: how data should be [integrated](/#integration) and [transformed](/#transformation), how the pipelines should be [orchestrated](/#orchestration), and how the various components should be [configured](/docs/configuration.html).